Date: 4 December 2014. Building a Locker (Part

 I had the brilliant idea that I should store ALL the canning goods

 together -- including the pressure cooker.
 Well, of course.
-You'd
+You

-have thought that would have been a first consideration.
+have thought that would have been one of the first considerations.
 Sometimes

 Paralyzed by Perfection. |